Who gets the dog?

 While many of us think of our pets as ‘fur babies,’ in Australia, pets are legally considered property and are not treated the same way as children during a separation.
 When it comes to dividing assets, pets are included in the property settlement, and the key question often becomes, ‘Who owns the pets?’

-All of these factors help determine the overall ‘ownership’ of the item of property in question, and will ultimately help you decide if keeping the pet independently is something you can commit to either jointly, solo, or not at all.
+All of these factors help determine the overall ‘ownership’ of the pet in question and will ultimately help you decide if keeping the pet independently is something you can commit to either jointly, solo, or not at all.

 Include your pets in your BFA